 This is the second from the right, the middle print.
 The paper is Gravure, Laid.

 This is the print left of the group of three, printed on cold press Arches Watercolour stock.
 As you might be able to tell on all three, the impressions were pretty deep, the first probably the deepest.
 All were slightly moistened before the impression.
 I held the impression a few seconds before releasing the pressure and pulling the plate and paper "sandwich".

 Here the "make-up" is unpacked and opened up.
 All in all, not bad.
-Not exactly the Penny Black or Post Office Mauritius, but it is a real intaglio print in every sense of the word, not the worst in the world as far as the image goes [I'm a pushover for cabins in the snow with pine trees!].
-No DeBry print, but it was fun and most importantly . . . cheap!
-Hee.
-That's my middle name.
+Not exactly the Penny Black or Post Office Mauritius, but it is a real intaglio print in every sense of the word, not the worst in the world as far as the image goes (I'm a pushover for cabins in the snow with pine trees!).
+No Theodore DeBry print, but it was fun and most importantly . . . inexpensive!
+That's, uh . . . my middle name.

 So there you go.
 A touch of Intaglio.
 Have fun, and keep the presses rolling!